Matcha Tea

 Regular price $27.49Regular priceUnit price / per

-At Rare Tea Company, we purchase only organically grown, sustainable matcha, that is free from any chemicals including pesticides and herbicides.
-It is remarkably rare to find top grade organic matcha powder and we have searched Japan for the very best we can find.
+At Rare Tea Company, we purchase only organically farmed, sustainable matcha from the remote region of Kagoshima, Japan.
+Our matcha tea is free from any industrial chemicals, including pesticides and herbicides.
+It is remarkably rare to find organic top grade matcha powder, and it took us decades of travel through Japan to source.

-Matcha powder can be used as an ingredient in matcha cakes or pastries, cold infused as matcha iced tea or whipped in hot milk to make matcha latte.
-The finer and cleaner the ingredients, the better the results in terms of taste and wellbeing.
+Matcha powder can be used as an ingredient in matcha cakes or pastries, cold infused as iced tea, whisked into cold milk to make an iced matcha latte or whipped in hot milk to make a creamy matcha latte.
+As with all tea, the highest quality matcha results in the best taste.
+We hope you will enjoy organic matcha not just for your well-being, but because it is delicious.

 Collapsible content